June 1 is annually a big day in the NFL. It's the start of the league's fiscal year and a time when…

 With players like Oronde Gadsden and Antonio Freeman already available and J.J.
 Stokes available as early as today, it's not like there isn't a potential for a one-year fix at wide receiver.
 The question is whether the Vikes believe there is a need for a veteran to come in short-term.

-looks to have a spot as well -- barring another fall from grace like he had last year.
+As it stands, there are 11 wide receivers on the roster.
+Moss is a given.
+Beyond that, all bets are off.
+D'Wayne Bates and rookie Nate Burleson appear safe.
+Despite many rational reasons to say otherwise, Derrick Alexander looks to have a spot as well -- barring another fall from grace like he had last year.
 That's four.
 The rest are up for grabs.

--- three players whose NFL dreams are in the hands more of fate than anything else.
+Beyond that, you have unprovens like Keenan Howry, Jermaine Mays and Ben Nelson -- three players whose NFL dreams are in the hands more of fate than anything else.

 With the Vikings having high hopes -- both short-term and long-term -- the word we're hearing is that they will likely inquire about a veteran receiver to fill a role with the team.
 While they will not overspend, at this point, desperation on their part may take precedence.
 It was hoped Alexander would have already filled the Cris Carter void.
 He hasn't.
 Any new signing may in all likelihood take his roster spot.
 While nothing is certain, the Vikes have the available cap room to make a sweet offer to any WR they choose to go with.